cilia-ford/ROS1-DEV/README.md

 - EP23 why not mounting everything inside of /tmp/workspace so that one can easily save the contaienr for tools and softwares and the source code remains clean outside of container.

+- EP24 should update to vulcanexus humble base image